rackerlabs/support-how-to/content/how-to/cloud-networks/basic-network-troubleshooting/index.md

 #### Common resolutions

-Follow these steps to fix common problems on the interfaces.
+Follow these steps to fix common problems on the interfaces:

-1. Enter the **ifconfig** command.
+1. Enter the following command:

+       ifconfig

-2. If _eth0_ does not show an IP address, use the following command:
+2. If **eth0** does not show an IP address, use the following command:

        ip addr show eth0 10.10.10.4 netmask 255.255.255.0 up

-where **10.10.10.4** is the _eth0_  initial configuration IP address of the Cloud Server.
+   In this case, **10.10.10.4** is the Cloud Server's initial configuration IP address for **eth0**.

-3. If _eth0_ is not present, then enter:
+3. If **eth0** is not present, run the following command to set the interface and to the default configuration:

        ifup eth0

-to set the interface _up_  and to the default configuration.

-Perform the same steps on _eth1_ if needed.
+Perform the same steps on **eth1** if needed.

 ### iptables command

-iptables is an administration tool to configure a firewall in Linux.
+`iptables` is an administration tool for configuring a firewall in Linux.
-By default, the Cloud Server has iptables already installed but not configured.
+By default, Cloud Servers have `iptables` installed but not configured.

 Enter the following command to list the firewall rules: